 6 weeks - 7.5-7.5 hours of lecture and 0-2 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-1.5 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Social History of the United States: Creating Modern American Society: From the End of the Civil War: Read Less [-] HISTORY 131C In the Shadow of War: A Social History of the U.S. Military 4 Units Terms offered: Spring 2020 The U.S. military has served as an engine of socio-economic mobility, and changes in its personnel policies often foreshadowed the reordering of American society.
-However, the U.S. military has also been a space in which the federal government actively discriminated against many Americans-people of color, women, immigrants, religious minorities, and queer people.
-This course is neither a history of American wars nor a traditional military history focused on battles and strategy; rather it explores the social dynamics of the U.S. military from the American Revolution to the present and investigates how the military has reflected, resisted, influenced, and heralded social, cultural, political, and religious transformations in American life.
-In the Shadow of War: A Social History of the U.S. Military: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer:
+HISTORY 151A Early Modern Britain, 1485-1750: Reformation to Revolution, Island to Empire 4 Units Terms offered: Fall 2024, Fall 2022, Fall 2019 The history of Britain, albeit with primary emphasis on England, from the advent of the Tudors through the reformations of the 16th century, revolutions of the 17th century, and growth of commercial society in the 18th century.
+Principal concentration on political, religious, and social developments.
+No prerequisites other than some sense of general European history.
+Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: